 The person will need immediate x-rays to make sure the battery is not stuck in the esophagus.
 Most swallowed batteries that pass through the esophagus will pass in the stool without complication.
 However, if a battery gets stuck in the esophagus, it can cause a hole in the esophagus very quickly.

 The person may receive:

 Symptoms will be treated as appropriate.

-How well a patient does depends on the amount of poison swallowed and how quickly treatment was received.
-The faster a patient gets medical help, the better the chance for recovery.
+How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
+The faster a person gets medical help, the better the chance for recovery.
 Full recovery is often possible if treated quickly.

 Batteries - dry cell

 Hostetler MA.
 Gastrointestinal disorders.
 In: Marx JA, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 7th ed.
 Philadelphia, PA: Mosby Elsevier; 2009:chap 170.

 Hostetler MA.
 Gastrointestinal disorders.
 In: Marx JA, Hockberger RS, Walls, RM, eds.
 Marx: Rosen's Emergency Medicine-Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Saunders Elsevier; 2013:chap 172.

 Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.